Turfjs/turf/docs/CONTRIBUTING.md

 <details>
 <summary>But I don't know how</summary>
 <br>
-If you don't know how to make a solid PR, just submit a draft PR, and ask for feedback.
-Then improve it and re-ask for feedback until it's ready.
+If you don't know how to make a solid PR, submit a draft PR and ask for feedback.
+Take on any feedback to improve the PR ready.
+There may be multiple rounds of feedback.
+While this seems tedious it greatly reduces the risk of someone else having to revisit the same code any time soon.
 </details>

 ### Pull Request Checklist
 - Briefly summarize the need and solution.
 Link to the issue it's resolving if exists.
 - Add tests.
 Even for bug fixes.
-Just a simple test case that reproduces the issue and demonstrates it's fixed.
+A simple test case that reproduces the issue and demonstrates it's fixed.
 - Update JSDoc comments if the function signature changes or docs need improvement (See for example `packages/turf-area/index.ts`)
 - Run a full `npm test` at root level, confirming no cross-module issues.
 If you don't catch this now, the Github CI will.

 ### Guidelines

 - Feel free to [ask](#getting-started) if a feature/enhancement is needed/wanted before doing the work.
 - Keep pull requests small and focused.
 - Avoid large dependencies at all costs.
 - Make sure that your code can run in the browser (ie: don't make calls to external services, don't hit the filesystem, etc.).

-### Doc generation
+### Documentation

-Know that module README.md files and https://turfjs.org API docs are auto-generated from JSDoc comments.
+The module README.md files and https://turfjs.org API docs are auto-generated from JSDoc comments in each modules' source file.

-- As a contributor, all you need to do is update the JSDoc comments.
-- For example if you change a top-level Turf functions signature (params, return type) or just want to improve the docs.
+As a contributor, all you need to do is keep the JSDoc comments up to date, and the rest is automated.
+For example if you change a top-level Turf functions signature (params, return type) or just want to improve the descriptiveness of the docs.

-- JSDoc comments are found in the top-level index file for each module (for example `turf/packages/turf-area/index.ts`).
-For example look for `@name`, `@params`, `@returns`, `@example`.
+JSDoc comments are found in the top-level index file for each module (for example `turf/packages/turf-area/index.ts`).
+Look for the `@name`, `@params`, `@returns`, `@example` tags.

 ## Code Style

 We have lots of tooling dedicated to ensuring consistent code.
 We use [Prettier](https://prettier.io/), [Typescript](https://www.typescriptlang.org/), and [ESLint](https://eslint.org/) to help us deliver quality code.
 These are checked by the build system and should be enforced at commit time by [Husky](https://typicode.github.io/husky/#/).

-Some of the modules are written in Typescript, others are still plain Javascript.
-In the javascript modules and any dependencies we include, it is important to only write ES5 code.
-This ensures good browser compatability for Turf users, and is checked at build time.
+Most modules are written in Typescript, while a few plain Javascript still linger.
+You can generally use modern Javascript when modifying Turf itself as all exported code is transpiled to (currently es2017).

+Code for consumption by browsers is transpiled by babel as described in the README.

-Making sure that the monorepo packages can be managed at scale, we use [Monorepolint](https://github.com/monorepolint/monorepolint) which allows us to programatically manage the various files in each package.
+Making sure that the monorepo packages can be managed at scale, we use [Monorepolint](https://github.com/monorepolint/monorepolint) to programmatically ensure the individual packages remain consistent.

-- Linters are run at commit time, using a pre-commit hook in `.husky/pre-commit`.
-See the package.json `lint:staged` section.

 ## Documentation

 - API docs for each turf package are extracted from JSDoc comments in the source code into the top-level README.md files.
-README's are automatically updated on commit using via the pre-commit hook.
+README's are automatically updated on commit via a pre-commit hook.

 Should you want to generate new README files manually, use `pnpm run docs`:
   - **inside a module:** will generate the docs for that module.
-  - **main folder:** will generate docs for all modules.
+  - **from root folder:** will generate docs for all modules.

 ### Documentation - Examples

-**Only build docs for `@turf/center`**
+**Build docs for only `@turf/center`**

 ```bash
 $ cd ./turf/packages/turf-center